clxrityy/hbd/README.md

 # `ℹ️` how it works

-- guild & user data is stored in mongoose [models](https://mongoosejs.com/docs/models.html)
+- data is stored in mongoose [models](https://mongoosejs.com/docs/models.html)

   - guild settings (channels, roles)
   - user's birthdays
+  - birthday wishes

 - when the bot logs in, the [`interval`](./src/events/interval) event is emitted: